hlizjones/flexpath-js-and-the-dom-exercises/README.md

 3. You will write your JavaScript code in `exercise.js`.
 Any time you make a change, save the file and then refresh the webpage displaying your .html web page in the browser.

-   We have included a video showing how to do this.
+   We have included a video `js-and-the-dom.mp4` showing how to do this.

+   Exercise instructions are provided to you as code comments in the `exercises.js` file.

 Exercise solutions are in the `/solution` folder